cloudflare/cloudflare-docs/content/workers/tutorials/create-a-chatgpt-powered-search-plugin/index.md

 To add a new ChatGPT plugin, select the "Alpha" option at the top of ChatGPT's UI for the model option, and select "Plugins".
 A new button appear with the test "No plugins enabled".
 Select this button and select the "Plugin store" option.

-In the new modal popup, select "Develop your own plugin".
+In the new modal popup, select **Develop your own plugin**.
 This will allow you to enter a custom plugin URL and use your own plugins directly in ChatGPT.
 Enter the deployed Workers URL, as seen below:

 ![ChatGPT's custom plugin UI, allowing you to enter a URL](/images/workers/tutorials/chatgpt-search/custom-plugin.png)